dezeroku/network_layout/README.md

 It's paired with a TP-Link UE300 USB-Ethernet adapter (RTL8153), that's used for WAN connection.
 An unmanaged switch is put in front of the Ethernet port, just to expand the ports count.

-Currently running OpenWRT, base build: https://downloads.openwrt.org/releases/21.02.3/targets/bcm27xx/bcm2711/openwrt-21.02.3-bcm27xx-bcm2711-rpi-4-squashfs-factory.img.gz
-In use, there is a custom build (take a look in `build` directory to compile, TODO: provide it :D), with few additional packages installed:
+In use, there is a custom build (take a look in `build` directory to compile it from source), with few additional packages installed:
 1. `kmod-usb-net-rtl8152` (for Ethernet-USB adapter support, `modprobe r8152` if needed)
 2. `irqbalance` (for better managing of interrupts, TODO: at the moment it requires a manual edit of `/etc/config/irqbalance`, `enabled` option has to be set to `1`, only then the service can be started).
 You need to either start the service manually or reboot the router
 3. `adblock` and `luci-app-adblock` (for ad blocking :p).
 You need to either start the service manually or reboot the router.
 You also should change the `Download Utility` in `Services/Adblock` to `curl`.